ukmac/ukmac.github.io/content/post/2021-01-07-whatsapp-and-fb/index.md

 ---
 date: "2021-01-07T00:00:00Z"
-title: WhatsApp forcing users to share data with Facebook !
-Bye !
+title: WhatsApp forcing users to share data with Facebook
+description: Is this the push it takes to go over the edge ?
 categories:
     - Daily Post
 ---